24 Things You Should Never Do to Your Skin

 "These can harbor bacteria and lead to inflamed hair follicles," says Raman Madan, MD, director of cosmetic dermatology at Northwell Health and an assistant clinical professor at Zucker School of Medicine at Hofstra/Northwell.

-Recommendation: "I use a subscription razor service to avoid this," says Madan.
+The Rx: "I use a subscription razor service to avoid this," says Madan.
 Change your razor every several uses, or whenever it starts to dull.

 You're Using Witch Hazel and Apple Cider Vinegar on Your Skin

 These astringents can leave you looking dried out—because they dry you out.
 "They strip the skin of natural oils, leading to dry skin and irritation," says Madan.

 The Rx: Madan recommends gentle moisturizing products like Aquaphor or Vaseline instead.

 You're Using Scrubs To Treat Your Acne